Packaging innovation

 • 12% of packages globally shipped without additional Amazon packaging in 2023

 • To ensure groceries ordered from Amazon Fresh and Whole Foods Market arrive in good condition, we look for ways to protect products during delivery while minimizing our packaging footprint.
-For example, daily variable insulation is a practice that tracks and adjusts the amount of insulation packaging used in deliveries in North America to ensure it is used only when temperatures exceed a specific threshold.
+For example, daily variable insulation is a practice that tracks and adjusts the amount of insulation packaging used in deliveries in North America to ensure it's used only when temperatures exceed a specific threshold.

 • 1,180 metric tons of Amazon Fresh packaging avoided in 2023